shadowed1/Chard/README.md

 <br>

-- *Please do not install without a USB recovery as this is under rapid development, mistakes happen, and bugs will exist (for now)!*
+- **Please do not install without a USB recovery as this is under rapid development, mistakes happen, and bugs will exist!**
 - *Requires 8GB of storage, 2GB of RAM, and an internet connection.*

 <br>